TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 This is a Extension for Visual Studio to interact wiht SonarQube (TM).

+# Installation
+Use the Visual Studio Extension Manager and search for VSSonarExtension, Visual Studio 2012, 2013 and 2015 are supported.

 # Getting Started

-Use vs2013, and install [vssdk](http://msdn.microsoft.com/en-us/library/bb166441.aspx) 2013 in your developer machine.
-After this open VSSonarQubeExtension.sln and happy coding.
-Submit pull request if you have bug fixes or improvments.

 All information on configuration and usage will be found in the wiki pages.
 [Home](https://github.com/jmecosta/VSSonarQubeExtension/wiki)

-# Installation
+# Getting Involved

-**When using VS2010 or VS2012, you will need to install http://www.microsoft.com/en-us/download/details.aspx?id=40764** Also IE 10 or above is required before installing the shell integrated environment

-Use the Visual Studio Extension Manager and search for VSSonarExtension
+Versions of Visual Studio 2012, 2013 and 2015 can be used.
+There is one solution for each version.
+VS Extensability part is kept in separe project for each version.

+Submit pull request if you have bug fixes or improvements.

 # License